iSOLveIT/sphinx-pdf-generate/docs/index.rst

 Aside the extension configuration, you can also control how the generated PDF file should look like.
 You can do so by using what we call the **local options** in your RST file.

-For more information on the local options, visit the `local options page <https://isolveit.github.io/sphinx-pdf-generate/options.html>`_ on our documentation website.
+For more information on the options, visit the :ref:`options page <plugin-options>` on our documentation website.

 Contributing
 ------------